marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   Lazy binding requires use of the PLT; with :option:`-fno-plt` all external symbols are resolved at load time.

-  Alternatively, the function attribute :gcc-attr:`noplt` can be used to avoid calls through the PLT for specific external functions.
+  Alternatively, the function attribute :fn-attr:`noplt` can be used to avoid calls through the PLT for specific external functions.

   In position-dependent code, a few targets also convert calls to